-Targeted therapies are drugs that are used to treat some cancers.
-They target specific molecules involved in the growth and spread of these cancers.
+Targeted therapies are drugs used to treat some cancers.
+They target specific molecules in the cancer cells that control how these cells grow and multiply.

 What you need to know

 Targeted therapy affects specific molecules involved in cancer growth.
 These are known as molecular targets.

 Most molecular targets are genes or proteins.
 They can be located inside or on the surface of cancer cells, or in the area around the cancer.

 There are several types of targeted therapy that act in different ways, including:

 - blocking the chemicals that tell cells to grow

 - changing the way cancer cells work and causing them to die